apollographql/apollo-client/docs/source/apollo-client/redux.md

 1. Create an `ApolloClient` instance.
 2. Use [`combineReducers` from Redux](http://redux.js.org/docs/api/combineReducers.html) to combine `client.reducer()` with your other reducers.
 By default, the reducer expects to be attached under the `apollo` key in the store.
 3. Pass your reducers to [Redux's `createStore`](http://redux.js.org/docs/api/createStore.html), and make sure to use `applyMiddleware` to add `client.middleware()` to your store.
+4. Add `window.devToolsExtension` to your store if you would like to use the [Redux dev tools extension](https://github.com/zalmoxisus/redux-devtools-extension).

 Here's what it looks like all together: